Appendix B.1 - Allowing Space for Not-Knowing: What My Journal Teaches Me, Part 1

 PP – Carolyn came in early to tell about her reading experience the night before and to tell some of the thinking she did as she read.
 She had completed the book in one night.

-PN – She had read a bestseller, a high interest, low vocabulary, short book of 60 pages.
+PN – She had read a high interest, low vocabulary, short book of 60 pages by Bestseller, a publisher of books for struggling adolescent readers.

 PN – The year showed Carolyn to be a reader who could become completely involved in what she was reading.
 She earned all A’s in my class.
 Why had she struggled so much with reading in her previous high school classes?
 She proved to be a determined meaning maker in mine.